 Ceremony welcomes students to the nursing profession

-The School of Nursing hosted a virtual Welcome to the Nursing Profession ceremony Sept.
-11 to celebrate Bachelor of Science in Nursing and Master of Nursing students’ entry into the nursing profession.
+The School of Nursing hosted a Welcome to the Nursing Profession - Gold-AACN Oath Ceremony for Nursing Sept.
+10 at Coffman Theater to celebrate Bachelor of Science in Nursing and Master of Nursing students’ entry into the nursing profession.

 “This ceremony acknowledges your commitment to build your intellect - scientific knowledge, clinical acumen, and problem-solving capabilities - along with your heart - passion and ability to provide unparalleled holistic patient, family, community, and planetary care.
 It is an affirmation of our central obligation to action, to caring,” said Dean Connie White Delaney, PhD, RN, FAAN, FAMIA, FNAP.

 Maria Raines, MS, APRN, ACNS-BC, vice president and chief nursing officer for University of Minnesota Medical Center & Masonic Children’s Hospital, delivered the keynote.
 “Nurses are here to become change agents.
 We are here to lead the way as we look at how we advance practice, how we look at health equity, planetary health, and we have to take the front seat,” said Raines.
 “I see all of you as those people that are going to be leading us into that future.”